tachibana-shin/flutter_kaeru/README.md

   - Enable Flutter core behavior without creating State manually.
 - **Dynamic delegate pattern**:
   - Combine multiple delegates (Animation, Scroll, Tab, ValueNotifier) with auto setup & dispose.

+## ✨ For Large Language Models (LLMs)

+This repository includes special files to help you understand and generate code for this library.

+- **`llm.txt`**: A concise guide covering the main concepts and providing a quick-start example.
+Use this for a general overview.
+- **`llm_full.txt`**: A comprehensive documentation file containing detailed descriptions of every public class, function, and hook.
+Use this as a full reference for generating detailed or complex code.

+When asked to work with this library, refer to these files to ensure your generated code is accurate and idiomatic.

 ---